boxgrinder/boxgrinder.org/tutorials/boxgrinder-build-meta-appliance.md

 The latest meta appliances for various virtual environments is available from the [meta appliance][meta_appliance] page.
 After downloading, follow the appropriate instructions below for booting your instance.

 > TODO: [When should I use 32-bit vs 64-bit images?
 What about RAW vs VMware?
-It would be nice to show which image work with which hypervisors]
+It would be nice to show which image work with which hypervisors.]
+## 32 vs 64 bit variants
+BoxGrinder Meta is available in both 32 and 64 bit variants.
+The 64 bit versions provide the best performance and flexibility, and are recommended unless your hardware is unable to support [x86-64](http://en.wikipedia.org/wiki/X86-64).
+The 64 bit versions has several key advantages;

+* In excess of 4GB of RAM can be assigned to the meta appliance, and more than ~3GB is usable by a single application [^1].
+* Building of cross-architecture 32 bit (i386, i586, i686) appliances is possible, in addition to native 64 bit build support.
+The 32 bit appliances are capable only of 32 bit builds only.
+* BoxGrinder Build benefits from improvements and optimisations in modern 64 bit architectures and OSes, such as increased numbers of registers, newer instruction sets and improvements in memory-mapping.

+[1] Even with [PAE](http://en.wikipedia.org/wiki/Physical_Address_Extension) each application is still limited to ~3GB of virtual address space.

 # Booting Locally